lk-geimfari/awesomo/languages/ELIXIR.md

 ---

-## E

-[**ex_admin** ](https://github.com/smpallen99/ex_admin) —  an add on for an application using the Phoenix Framework to create an CRUD administration tool with little or no code.
-By running a few mix tasks to define which Ecto Models you want to administer, you will have something that works with no additional code.

----

 [**ExVCR**](https://github.com/parroty/exvcr).
 Record and replay HTTP interactions library for elixir.
 It's inspired by Ruby's VCR (https://github.com/vcr/vcr), and trying to provide similar functionalities.

 Basics